astro313/RXJ1131/WRITEUP/response.md

 In Fig.5,it would be good to show what you think is the contribution from the companion galaxy.

 # RESPONSE:
-We found a bug in generating the map used for previous line-integrated flux extraction.
-In the resubmitted version, we have updated the intensity reported for CO(2-1) by summing the fluxes in the relevant channels, which is in agreement with the double-Gaussian fit to the spatially extracted spectrum (Fig. 1).
-Since our lensing-corrected M_gas for both RXJ1131 and the companion are derived from the flux in each channel, this doesn't change our conclusion.
+The referee is correct and we found a bug in the GILDAS package that affected the statistics and fluxes within the map used for previous line-integrated flux extraction.
+In the resubmitted version, we have updated the intensity reported for CO(2-1) by summing the fluxes over the FWZI (20.3+/-0.6 Jy km/s).
+The updated intensity is in agreement with the double-Gaussian fitted to the  extracted spectrum (Fig. 1).
+Since our lensing-corrected M_gas for both RXJ1131 and the companion are derived from the flux in each channel, this does not change our conclusion.

-We tried adding the companion's spectrum to plot (Fig. 5) but found the figure to be over-crowded/too busy, as there are already showing various things with different various linestyles, colors.
-This main message for this plot is to show that we find that the intrinsic profile of the main galaxy is symmetric, which is informative about the kinematics of this galaxy.
-On the other hand, the useful info for the companion from the de-lensed spectrum is the gas mass, which we report in the text (and in the table, as suggested by the referee).
+We attempted to over-plot the companion's spectrum to Fig. 5, as suggested by the referee, but found the figure to be too busy as the plot is showing various spectra with different various linestyles and colors.
+This main message for this plot is to show that we recover an intrinsically symmetric line profile for the main galaxy which is informative about its gas kinematics.On the other hand, the useful information regarding the companion from the de-lensed spectrum is the gas mass, which we report in the text (and in the table, as suggested by the referee).